hasanuzzamanbe/debug-log-watcher/debug-instructions.md

-# Debug Instructions for Clear Button and Scrolling Issues
+y**# Debug Instructions for Clear Button and Scrolling Issues

 ## Steps to Test: